fjod/Codewars/CodeWars/Task.md

 You must do this by modifying the input array in-place with O(1) extra memory.

 (I had to use recursion here)

+This is amazing because fsharp IL code does not contain recursion at all